ECNL Regional League (ECRL) & Elite 64 (E64)

 ECNL also offers a second tier, ECNL Regional League (ECRL).
 This is for clubs who are looking for more development opportunities against some top clubs across the country, but aren’t quite competing at that top tier level.
 ECNL has been developing these divisions in recent years as interest in breaking into that top tier has increased.
 We consider our participation in this platform as an excellent accompaniment to our top Tier, where players can pass between programs should the need and circumstances suit.

-Elite 64 (E64) is a National Platform led by United States Youth Soccer (USYS).
-USYS are the governing body for all the State run leagues, such as Colorado Soccer Association (CSA).
-E64 was created in 2022/23 season as a step beyond that of State competition at age groups 13u-19u.
-We chose to participate in E64 for similar reasons to ECRL, in that we believe it offers players the opportunity to experience a higher level of competition than is available in State, along with more college coach exposure at their events.
+We chose to participate in NPL for similar reasons to ECRL, in that we believe it offers players the opportunity to experience a higher level of competition than is available in State, along with more college coach exposure at their events.
 Similar to ECNL and ECRL, they have end of year playoffs flowing into National Championships, where exposure is good.
 We provide this as our Tier 3 offering.

 We understand it is difficult at times to make sense of the alphabet soup of leagues.
 Our platforms are designed to suit what we feel are the needs of our membership.
 Having multiple platforms at different stages of development allows us to offer further opportunities to players who may be looking for additional challenges.
 We recognize that exposure to college coaches for those who wish to play beyond High School is important, and we don’t want to limit that to only a select few at the top of our pathway.
 Finally, being a club of 12,000+ members is a difficult ship to steer at times, and a barrier to participation can be the distance players need to travel to find the right opportunity.
 By utilizing these platforms, it allows us to spread these tier 2 and 3 opportunities across the 100 miles of the front-range we serve, and reduce the limits that may exist to these players challenging themselves